fareeha09/FMRadioMazeSolver/README.md

 The explorer is in the same position as the treasure, there are no legal moves possible, or there is no treasure that can be reached.

 ## English or pseudocode description of algorithm

-    check if there is a treasure:
+**Assumes there is a treasure.**

-        if true, check if at treasure:
+    check if at treasure:

       if true, return true

       if false, take a step

                 check if step is legal:

                   if true, recurse/repeat

                   if false, go back a step

                             recurse/repeat

-        if false, return false

 ## Class(es), with fields and methods